ballerina-platform/module-ballerinax-aws.dynamodbstreams/ballerina/Module.md

 ```

 ### Step 2: Instantiate a new connector
-Create a `dynamodbstreams:ConnectionConfig` with the obtained access key id and secret access key to initialize the connector with it.
+Create a `dynamodbstreams:ConnectionConfig` with the obtained access key ID and secret access key to initialize the connector with it.
 ```ballerina
 dynamodbstreams:Client dynamoDb = check new({
     awsCredentials: {